Brussels Sprouts: The Mighty Mini Cabbages Packed with Vitamin C

 📝 Instructions

-- 3 Arrange cut-side down on baking sheet.
-Roast for 20 minutes until golden.
+- 3 Arrange cut-side down on a baking sheet

 Start eating better 🌿